Level 1, 171 Sydney Road

 I am a registered clinical psychologist and Psychology Board of Australia registered supervisor, member of the Australian Clinical Psychologists Association, and member of the Eye Movement Desensitisation and Reprocessing Association Australia.

-Dedicated to the treatment of Adult Mental Health Difficulties, Complex and Developmental Trauma, Perinatal Wellbeing, and Personality Difficulties
+Dedicated to the treatment of Adult Mental Health Difficulties, Perinatal Wellbeing, and Parenting Difficulties

 Anxiety